Noman-Tanveer/doc_classification_layoutlmv3/README.md

 - Since the dataset only contains 165 images training a large model like LayoutLMv3 from scratch is not feasible.
 Transfer learning is used to finetune the model on the current dataset.
 - Another issue faced was that model would overfit very quickly within a few epochs.
 To address this issue I've emplyed learning rate dacay of 0.5 after every two epochs.
+- Training is not stable for batch-size lower than 4 likely because of batch norm function.

 From the figures below we can see the trainiing progress and evidently model does not overfit: